A lot of people hate doctors.

 Planning to soon become part of the medical profession myself I’m curious to find out why.

-The main reasons for the hate seem to a one or a combination of the following:
+The main reasons for the hate seem to be one (or a combination of) the following:

-- Reliance on the internet convincing people they don’t need doctors
+- The internet convincing people they don’t need doctors

 - Fake news and misrepresentations of doctors in the media